 In Massachusetts in 2019, members of the state’s House of Representatives voted to prohibit the sale of flavored tobacco and vape products.
 And that’s not all.
 The vaping products that remain legal will be subject to a whopping 75 excise tax.

 In Oregon in 2019 as well, Gov. Kate Brown moved to ban flavored vape cartridges.
-But then the Oregon Court of Appeals sided with Dyme Distribution, cannabis company that’s suing the state over its ban on cannabis vaping products
+But then the Oregon Court of Appeals sided with Dyme Distribution, a cannabis company that’s suing the state over its ban on cannabis vaping products

 Cigarette use has fallen out of favor among teens, but the use of e-cigarettes and vapes has risen.
 The new focus on regulation is falling upon cannabis products.